 2. The price structure for custom software may be more appealing in the long-run.

-It’s true that custom software development can leave some organizations with sticker shock.
+Custom software development can indeed leave some organizations with sticker shock.
 What should actually be measured is the long-term cost.
 One-size-fits-most software solutions typically charge a monthly, quarterly, or annual usage fee.
 If your organization needs to add additional users or users, you may be looking at paying significantly more ongoing.
-On the other hand, custom software typically has no such staggering recurring costs..
+On the other hand, custom software typically has no such staggering recurring costs.
 The price of custom software in the long term may be significantly less.

 3. Custom software allows you to tightly control the security compliance.